 1. Reduce your lifestyle

-A $60,000/year retirement might be out of reach based on your current situation, but maybe reducing your goal to $45,000/year can still provide a great lifestyle in retirement.
+A $60,000/year retirement might be out of reach based on your current situation, but perhaps reducing your goal to $45,000/year can still provide a great lifestyle in retirement.

 This lifestyle adjustment could mean travelling less often, making sure you retire debt free, downsizing your home, replacing your vehicle less often, reducing your hobbies, or a combination of all the above.